aychziel/k-Beauty-vs-american-skincare/README.md

 Finally the Top written about skin concerns include
 - Acne Prone, Dry Skin, Sensitive skin, Oily Acne Prone and Prone skin in general.

-It was found that Although there was alot of overlap in the skincare addiction subreddit there is more discussion on brands and less on "natural" skin care ingredients.
+It was found that although there was overlap in the skincare addiction subreddit there is more discussion on brands and less on "natural" skin care ingredients.

 ![bigrams](https://github.com/aychziel/K-Beauty-vs-American-Skincare/blob/main/plots/common_frequent_bigrams_koreanskincare_subreddit.png)